Your location is a poor proxy to whether or not you are infectious.

 19683 categories that have nothing to do with whether you are infectious or not.

-What covid theatre at the borders do is:
+What covid theatre at the borders actually achieves:

-- make authorities look interested in your safety
+- makes authorities appear interested in your safety

-- create opportunities for abuse of power (you may call it “applying common sense” when it benefits you, but discretionary power given to individual officers to evaluate your case also happen to be a hotbed for corruption)
+- creates opportunities for abuse of power if the officers have discretion in applying the rules (you may call it “applying common sense” when it benefits you, but discretionary power given to individual officers to evaluate your case also happen to be a hotbed for corruption) or insane obstructions when they don’t.

-- Covid theatre also implies that your government cares for you
+- Covid theatre implies that your government cares for you

 - and it distracts.